 The journey from Dial Square to Arsenal Football Club has been a long and hard one.
 The club has evolved for more than a century from a small local team to one of the biggest clubs in the World.
 In all these years, only one thing has remained constant for Arsenal and that is their beloved nickname, Gunners.

 — talkSPORT (@talkSPORT) February 6, 2018

-From 1994 to 2001, the term Gunners was featured on the top of the crest, paying a little homage to their celebrated nickname.
-Although the Gunners has been removed from the crest, the Cannon still remains.
-We believe that the cannon has turned into an icon for Arsenal and their identity, hence the Cannon will remain in the crest for many years to come for the North London Club.
+From 1994 to 2001, the term Gunners was featured on the top of the crest, paying homage to their celebrated nickname.
+Although ‘Gunners’ has been removed from the crest, the Cannon still remains.
+The cannon has turned into an icon for Arsenal and their identity, hence the Cannon will remain on the crest for many years to come for the North London outfit.

 Why are Arsenal fans called “Gooners/Gunners”?

 Although it would seem like Gooners is just a different pronunciation of the club’s nickname Gunners, that isn’t the case.
 In the 1970s, hooliganism was prominent among the Arsenal fans.
 Their erratic and loud nature caused them to be called as goons and hence, ‘Gooners’.